zbzhu99/NGSIM_SMARTS/SMARTS/README.md

 # install [train] version of python package with the rllib dependencies
 pip install -e .[train]

+# install [camera-obs] version of python package with the panda3D dependencies if you want to run sanity tests or render camera sensor observations in your simulations
 # make sure to install [test] version of python package with the rllib dependencies so that you can run sanity-test (and verify they are passing)
-# OPTIONAL: install [camera-obs] version of python package with the panda3D dependencies if you want to render camera sensor observations in your simulations
 pip install -e .[camera-obs]

-# make sure you can run sanity-test (and verify they are passing)
+# make sure you install the [camera-obs] dependencies first and then can run sanity-test (and verify they are passing)
 # if tests fail, check './sanity_test_result.xml' for test report.
 pip install -e .[test]
 make sanity-test